$2-$Killing Vector Fields on Warped Product Manifolds: Introduction

-As far as we know, there is no study of this concept neither in warped product manifolds nor in spacetimes.
-This article provides a short study of $ 2-$killing vector fields on such spaces.
-The next section presents the general details of warped product manifolds and Killing vector fields that should be known.
-Most of results in this section are well known and therefore some of the proofs are omitted.
-Section 3 is the core of this article.
-In this section the relation between $2-$Killing vector fields on a Riemannian warped product manifold and $2-$Killing vector fields on the product factors is discussed in the following results.
-The following theorem reprsents an important and helpfull identity.
+We organize the paper as follows.
+In Section 2, we state well known connection related formulas of warped product manifolds and Killing vector fields.
+Thus some of the proofs are omitted.
+In Section 3, as the core of the paper, the relation between $2-$Killing vector fields on a warped product manifold and $2-$Killing vector fields on the fiber and base manifolds is discussed.
+Here, we now state our main results; the following theorem represents an important and helpful identity.